Difference Between Geometric Mean vs Arithmetic Mean

 Let us discuss some of the major differences between Geometric Mean vs Arithmetic Mean:

-- Both Geometric Mean vs Arithmetic Mean are the tools to calculate the returns on investment in finance and also used in other applications such as economics, statistics.
+- Both Geometric Mean vs Arithmetic Mean are tools to calculate the returns on investment in finance and are also used in other applications such as economics and statistics.

-- The arithmetic mean is calculated by dividing the sum of the numbers by number count.
+- The arithmetic mean calculates by dividing the sum of the numbers by the number count.
 However, Geometric means take into account the compounding effect during the calculation.

-- The arithmetic mean is relatively easier to calculate and use in comparison to the Geometric mean, which is relatively complex to calculate.
+- The arithmetic mean is relatively easier to calculate and use than the Geometric mean, which is relatively complex.

-- The geometric mean is very widely used in the world of finance, specifically in the calculation of portfolio returns.
+- The geometric mean is widely used in finance, specifically in calculating portfolio returns.
 However, an Arithmetic mean is not an appropriate tool to use in return calculation.

 - The Arithmetic mean of two numbers is always higher than the Geometric mean of the same numbers.